Arthropod

 The easiest way to start identifying insects

-around the home is with a field guide (see our
+around the home is with a field

-to your local insects and related arthropods.
-Field
+guide to your local insects and related

-regions can be large such as "North America" or more
+particular region but regions can be large such as

-specific such as "Rocky Mountains".
-The smaller the
+"North America" or more specific such as "Rocky

-region the more specific will be the included species.
+will be the included species.
+If you are really

-If you are really serious you'll also need a general
+serious you'll also need a general entomology textbook

-classification and life histories of insects.
-Finally
+life histories of insects.
+Finally you'll need a good

-lens (see Purchasing
+hand lens (see

-and Using a Hand Lens) for getting a
+Hand Lens) for getting a close-up view

-close-up view of small specimens.
+of small specimens.

 Collecting & Preserving Insects - Part